 Four years later, after the U.S. and its allies had won the war, Uncle Sam discharged nearly 25 million soldiers, 2 million of whom started families and took up residence on Long Island.
 By the late 1970's, more than 35 years later, many of these veterans were well into their 60's and began realizing the need for long-term care services was imminent.
 This realization served as a catalyst for local veterans and legislators and sparked a massive grass-roots effort which led to the creation of the Long Island State Veterans Home in 1991.

-Now, twenty-five years later, the Long Island State Veterans Home has emerged as one of Long Island's premiere providers of long-term skilled nursing services and adult day health care and has compassionately cared for more than 6,000 United States veterans.
+Now, over 30 years later, the Long Island State Veterans Home has emerged as one of Long Island's premiere providers of long-term skilled nursing services and adult day health care and has compassionately cared for more than 15,000 United States veterans.

 The Long Island State Veterans Home opened its doors to its first residents on October 25th, 1991, after more than twelve years of intensive planning and building.
 Located on the gold coast of Long Island, on the campus of Stony Brook University, the Veterans Home is a 350-bed skilled nursing facility that provides round-the-clock nursing and sub-acute care to veterans of the United States armed forces.